fscatox/socv-step2/README.md

           transaction through the factory.

         * [`src/tb/p4_adder/BaseTest.svh`](src/tb/p4_adder/BaseTest.svh) - handles the default
-          configuration of the environment and the common duties of child tests.
+          configuration of the environment and the common DUTies of child tests.

             - the number of request transactions can be set by command line with `+n_txn=<txn number>`; otherwise, it defaults to 100